Tatsuya-Nonogaki/pw-o-matic/README.md

   - Linux
   - Oracle
   - PowerShell
-  - relax (i.e., fundamental and minimal complexity)
+  - relax  (fundamental and minimal complexity)
+  - simple (fundamental and minimal complexity with no uppercase)
 - Avoids special symbol characters that may be misinterpreted in the specified environment.
 - Simplifies handling of special symbols by using an inclusion list to dynamically calculate the exclusions required by `apg`.
 This approach shortens the list, reduces complexity, and avoids the need for extensive escaping.
 - Ensures passwords are compliant with environment constraints.